cee-elle/just-the-docs/docs/working_with_environments_and_variables.md

 **Step 2)** Submit both GET requests to ensure you are receiving a status 200.

 **Step 3)** Under Params, enter a key and value pair.
-The key being page and value is 2.
-The key is a variable placement holder and the value gives it a replacement value.
+The key is page and value is 2.

+> <mark>Note:</mark> The key is a variable placement holder and the value gives it a defined value.

 ![KeyValue](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/enviro-A.png)